Business Directory

 Its beauty has long been recognized.
 Celebrated author Edna Ferber famously described it in her 1930 novel American Beauty as “the most beautiful house in America.”
 In 1977, the property was officially listed on the National Register of Historic Places.
 Today, this extraordinary home continues its story as Just In Antiques & More—a place where history, character, and discovery come together under one unforgettable roof.

-Year-round farm stand with vegetables, meats, dairy products, baked goods and ice cream in season.
-Howard Kimberly established the Kimberly Farm in 1955.
-John Kimberly and his family run now the third generation farm.
-A very popular attraction to the farm is, our retail stand.
-At the stand, we offer a large variety of vegetables and dairy products.
+At the farm stand, we offer a large variety of vegetables and dairy products.
 We continue to grow our product line often.
 Currently we offer different flavors of milk such as plain, chocolate and strawberry (seasonal).
 We also offer different flavors of yogurt including plain, drinkable vanilla and drinkable strawberry (seasonal).
 Along with our long list of vegetable products our dairy products our very popular in our community.
 We expanded our customer base by traveling to farmers markets as well as different CSA programs in the surrounding areas.
-We also have our products in a number of grocery stores and delis in New Milford and surrounding towns.
-We foresee a great amount of growth in the near future.

 Specializes in estate clean outs, household buyouts, estate liquidations services, and barn, basement and attic clean outs and liquidations.
 Owner Loretta Kretchko, who formerly conducted estate sales under Litchfield Hills Estate Sales Service, has over 35 years experience buying, selling and appraising antiques in Connecticut and New York.